 The present study highlights that coronary IVL with the Shockwave Medical system, a novel technology for intracoronary calcification modification, is associated with a high incidence of "shocktopics" and asynchronous cardiac pacing.
-Operators and staff working within the coronary catheterisation environment should be aware of this and the potential associated issues.
+Operators and staff working within the coronary catheter environment should be aware of this and the potential associated issues.

-Our finding that IVL delivered in close proximity to the myocardium is associated with a high incidence of ventricular capture is not surprising.
-Lithotripsy-induced cardiac arrhythmia is already well described in the setting of treating renal and ureteric calculi, with a reported incidence as high as 80% using early extracorporeal shock wave lithotripsy (ESWL) devices8-10.
-Ventricular capture was recorded during IVL in all three epicardial vessels although it appeared less common within the left circumflex (LCx) artery.
+Our finding that IVL delivered in close proximity to the myocardium is associated with a high incidence of ventricular capture is not unsurprising.
+Lithotripsy induced cardiac arrhythmia is already well described in the setting of treating renal and ureteric calculi, with a reported as high as 80% using early extracorporeal shock wave lithotripsy (ESWL) devices.
+8-10 Ventricular capture was recorded during IVL in all 3 epicardial vessels although appeared less common within the LCx.
 However, the only independent predictor was heart rate.
-Patients with a heart rate <65 bpm were over 16 times more likely to experience IVL-induced "shocktopics".
-It is important to be aware of this as it identifies patients at greatest risk of ventricular capture and therefore any potential complications.
+Patients with a heart rate < 65 were over 16 times more likely to experience IVL induced "shocktopics".
+This is important to be aware of as it identifies patients at greatest risk of ventricular capture and therefore any potential complications.

 Ventricular capture consistently resulted in a fall in systolic BP of between 10 and 35 mmHg.
-This was not due to balloon-induced myocardial ischaemia as there was no change in BP in the absence of capture.
-Instead, these findings can be explained by incomplete ventricular filling and/or dyssynchronous ventricular depolarisation that is typical of ectopic beats.
-Blood pressures reverted to pre-treatment levels on return of intrinsic rhythm, indicating that the likelihood of adverse sequelae is remote.
+This was not due to balloon induced myocardial ischaemia as there was no change in BP in the absence of capture.
+Instead, these findings can be explained by incomplete ventricular filling and /or dyssynchronous ventricular depolarisation that is typical of ectopic beats.
+Blood pressures reverted to pre-treatment levels on return of intrinsic rhythm indicating the likelihood of adverse sequelae is remote.

-Coronary IVL does not emit an electrical current outwith the transducer.
-Instead, atrial or ventricular capture is the result of mechano-electric coupling between the energy from the sonic pressure waves and the cardiac conduction system11.
-This is analogous to percussion pacing or ectopics induced during cardiac chamber instrumentation^{12,13}.
-Previous studies have shown that myocardial depolarisation in response to regional mechanical stimulation is primarily due to activation of local stretch-activated
+Coronary IVL does not emit an electrical current out with the transducer.
+Instead, atrial or ventricular capture is the result of mechano-electric coupling between the energy from the sonic pressure waves and the cardiac conduction system.11 This is analogous to percussion pacing or ectopics induced during cardiac chamber instrumentation.^{12,13} Previous studies have shown that myocardial depolarisation in response to regional mechanical stimulation is primarily due to activation of local stretch-activated cardiomyocyte channels.14-17 Consistent with this as the basis for coronary IVL cardiac pacing, "shocktopic" complex morphology was dependent on target lesion location with ventricular capture appearing to begin in close proximity to the emitter source.